blog posts

 • Gateway: 168.10.254

 We have our WAN IP addresses and our LAN IP block.
-Now I will show you how to assign these WAN IP addresses and LAN gateway addresses in your MikroTik router.
+Now, I will show you how to assign your MikroTik router’s WAN IP and LAN gateway addresses.
 Follow the steps below to set your MikroTik router’s WAN and LAN IP addresses.

 1. Log into your MikroTik router with Winbox software.
-If you are new to this article and the MikroTik router, follow the Connecting to MikroTik Server article.
+If you are new to this article and the MikroTik router, follow the article on Connecting to MikroTik Server.

 2. Go to the IP > Addresses option from the inbox menu bar.
 The address list window appears.

-3. Now click on Add button.
+3. Now click on the Add button.
 A new address window will appear.
-Enter your WAN1 IP address (in this article: 172.22.15.221/24) in the address input box and select the WAN1 interface (in this article: ether1) from the Interface drop-down menu, and then click the Apply and Confirm button.
+In the address input box, enter your WAN1 IP address (in this article: 172.22.15.221/24), select the WAN1 interface (in this article: ether1) from the Interface drop-down menu, and click the Apply and Confirm button.

 4. Likewise, click the Add button again, put your WAN2 IP address (in this article: 192.168.168.210/24) in the address input field, and select the WAN2 interface (in this article: ether2) from the Interface drop-down menu.
 Select and then click the OK button.

-5. Click the Add button again, put your LAN gateway IP (in this article: 192.168.10.254/24) in the Address input field, select your LAN interface (in this article: ether10) from the Interface drop-down menu, and then click Click Apply and press the OK button.
+5. Click the Add button again, put your LAN gateway IP (in this article: 192.168.10.254/24) in the Address input field, select your LAN interface (in this article: ether10) from the Interface drop-down menu, click Apply, and press the OK button.

 The assignment of WAN and LAN IP addresses is completed.
-Now, in the next step, we will configure the DNS server.
+In the next step, we will configure the DNS server.

 Step 2.
 DNS server configuration

-DNS is not a mandatory configuration in the MikroTik router, but it is necessary for a complete MikroTik router configuration.
+DNS is not a mandatory configuration in the MikroTik router, but it is necessary for a complete configuration.
 Optionally, you can turn your MikroTik router into a DNS server, which will be helpful for your network.
-So, if you want to set DNS IP on your MikroTik router and also want to turn your MikroTik into a DNS server, follow the simple steps below.
+So, if you want to set a DNS IP on your MikroTik router and also want to turn it into a DNS server, follow the simple steps below.

-1. Go to IP > DNS menu option.
-The DNS settings window appears.
-Enter your DNS server IP provided by your ISP, or you can use Google’s public DNS server IP 8.8.8.8 in the servers entry.
+1. Go to the IP > DNS menu option.
+The DNS settings window will appear.
+In the server entry, you can enter your DNS server IP provided by your ISP or Google’s public DNS server IP 8.8.8.8.

-2. You can click the Allow Remote Requests checkbox to turn your MikroTik router into a DNS server.
+2. Click the Allow Remote Requests checkbox to turn your MikroTik router into a DNS server.
 But you must block DNS requests from outside your local network.
 Otherwise, your MikroTik will be used as a DNS server if public users know your MikroTik’s public IP.

-3. Now click on Apply and OK button.
+3. Now click on the Apply and OK button.

 The DNS configuration on the MikroTik router is complete.
-Now we create a NAT masquerade rule so that our LAN user can access the Internet through our MikroTik router.
+Now, we create a NAT masquerade rule so that our LAN user can access the Internet through it.

 Step 3.
 Configure NAT

-Now we create a NAT masquerade rule so that our LAN IP is NATed by the Mikrotik router.
-If we do not make this rule, our LAN users will not be able to access the Internet through our Mikrotik router, and the Load balancing technique will not be performed in our network.
+No, we create a NAT masquerade rule so that the Mikrotik router NATs our LAN IPr.
+If we do not make this rule, our LAN users cannot access the Internet through our Mikrotik router, and the Load balancing technique will not be performed in our network.
 So, follow the below steps to create a NAT rule on the MikroTik router.

 1. Go to the IP section of the firewall section, and the firewall window will appear.
 Click on the NAT tab and the Add New button in this window.
 A new NAT Rule window will appear.

-The configuration of the NAT rule on the MikroTik router is complete.
-Now we create Mangle rules in our MikroTik router to divide our LAN users into two groups.
+The MikroTik router’s NAT rule configuration is complete.
+Now, we create Mangle rules to divide our LAN users into two groups.

 default route